Correcting your personal information

 Requests for correction are usually made in regards to standard information (date of birth, address, telephone number, etc.) or other factual information.
 Personal opinions/views of others about an individual cannot be corrected.

-To make a formal request to correct your personal information under subsection 12(1) of the Privacy Act, either complete the Record Correction Request Form or by providing us with a letter clearly stating what personal information you want corrected.
+To make a formal request to correct your personal information under subsection 12(1) of the Privacy Act, either complete the Record Correction Request Form or provide us with a letter clearly stating what personal information you want corrected.

-If you are seeking to correct personal information held corporately by CSC, send the form to the ATIP Division directly:
+If you are seeking to correct personal information held corporately by CSC, send the form directly to:

 Access to Information and Privacy Division